 Poor Focus: A Window into Ourselves

 Our ability to focus is not static.
-It can change, both from moment to moment and over the course of a lifetime.
-As frustrating as this is, poor focus can also help point out areas of your life that need to attention.
-Like the proverbial canary in the coal mine, difficulty focusing can be a signal that something else is going on that needs to be acknowledged.
-For example, it may be telling you that you are preoccupied with a pending decision or anxious about a change you need to make.
-Either way, it is information about your inner life that can guide you towards your next best steps.
+It changes from moment to moment and over the course of a lifetime.
+But poor focus can also help point out areas of your life that need attention.
+For example, it may be telling you that you’re preoccupied with a pending decision or anxious about a change you need to make.
+Either way, it’s information about your inner life that can guide you towards your next best steps.

-Failing to resolve the underlying issue(s) or ignoring them often leads to a cycle of increased stress, lowered productivity and failures at work and at home.
+Failing to resolve the underlying issue, or even trying to ignore it completely, leads to a cycle of increased stress, lowered productivity and repeated failures at work and at home.

-Making the changes outlined below can reverse this cycle and enrich your life tremendously by integrating the steps below.
+You can reverse this cycle and enrich your life tremendously by integrating the steps below.